 This restaurant is also lakeside and had excellent BBQ!
 I had a half rack of ribs with yummy seasoned fries while my hubby had the beef brisket and mashed potatoes.
 Both meals were of high quality.
 Also, the atmosphere was appealing.
 Get there early to avoid long wait times to be seated, especially if you want lakeside seating.
 Someone told us this was “the best restaurant in town.”

 With so many good restaurants and shops, fun outdoor activities, Olympic arenas, breathtaking panoramic views that are well worth the hike, you will be glad you decided to visit the great Adirondack Mountains.
-There is so much to see and do in Lake Placid for the whole family.
-Discover Beautiful Lake Placid, NY in Summer!
+Therefore, there’s so much to see and do in Lake Placid for the whole family.
+Discover Beautiful Lake Placid, NY in Summer.
+You gotta go!